Wysoka, Starogard County

 Wysoka is a village in the administrative district of Gmina Bobowo, within Starogard County, Pomeranian Voivodeship, in northern Poland.
-It lies approximately 5 km west of Bobowo, 11 km south of Starogard Gdański, and 56 km south of the regional capital Gdańsk.
 It is located within the ethnocultural region of Kociewie in the historic region of Pomerania.

+History

-Wysoka was a royal village of the Polish Crown, administratively located in the Tczew County in the Pomeranian Voivodeship.
+Wysoka was a royal village of the Kingdom of Poland, administratively located in the Tczew County in the Pomeranian Voivodeship.

 During the German occupation of Poland (World War II), several Polish families from Wysoka were expelled and their farms were handed over to Germans as part of the Lebensraum policy.